Barahin-e-Ahmadiyya: Part V

 This volume starts with a description of what constitutes a true and living religion and stresses the point that mere stories and legends of ancient times are not enough to establish the truth of a religion, it must have the continued miraculous manifestation of the words and deeds of the Almighty God up to the present.
 Any religion that is not true and is not living will certainly be devoid of these manifestations.
 He then continues to explain what a miracle really is and why it is essential for miracles to take place.
 He adds that living miracles and signs and not merely the stories of bygone ages are the sure sign of a living religion.

 An extended supplement is attached to this volume.
-Ghulam Ahmad explains the unusual delay of 23 years to write the 5th Part (1905) of Barahin-e-Ahmadiyya; after the initial four parts (1884), during which period he wrote more than 80 other books, Ahmad explains that the delay was the Will of God, so that many of the Revelations, he received 23 years earlier and published in the initial parts, would have been fulfilled.
+Ghulam Ahmad explains the unusual delay of 23 years to write the 5th Part (1905) of Barahin-e-Ahmadiyya; after the initial four parts (1884), during which period he wrote more than 80 other books.
+Ahmad explains that the delay was the Will of God, so that many of the Revelations, he received 23 years earlier and published in the initial parts, would have been fulfilled.
 He answers objections raised by some people; the death of Jesus is also dealt with in the light of verses of the Quran.
 After the supplement, Ghulam Ahmad intended to add an epilogue, the notes of which have been added.
 These notes explain what Islam really is according to Ghulam Ahmad, an explanation of the teachings of the Quran and the fulfillment of promises that he claimed God had made with him.

 The fifth volume of the Barahin ends with an explanation of certain revelations which Ghulam Ahmad claimed to have received in which he was addressed as Jesus.
 About his claim he states (with which ends the fifth volume):

 Translations

 The book was written largely in Urdu.
-Since 2018 all five parts of Barahin-e-Ahmadiyya have been translated into English by the Ahmadiyya Muslim Community.
+Since 2018 all five parts of Barahin-e-Ahmadiyya have been translated into English, German and Arabic by the Ahmadiyya Muslim Community.
 Parts III, IV, and V have been partially translated into English by the Lahore Ahmadiyya Movement for the Propagation of Islam.